BAMresearch/SciCat-localdeploy/README.md

 The initial setup scripts download and install the required software and create a basic configuration accordingly.
 This was tested and developed with a minimal installation of [Ubuntu Server](https://ubuntu.com/server) Linux.
-Most likely it will work on similar distributions as well with slight modifications.
+Most likely it will work on similar distributions with slight modifications.

-## Installing on a single machine
+## Installing on a single machine with *minikube*

 ### Required software being installed automatically